What is RTO: Recovery Time Objective

 What is RTO and why it matters for businesses

-• RTO – Recovery Time Objective is the maximum acceptable time a business process, service, or system can be unavailable before it must be restored.
+• RTO – Recovery Time Objective is the maximum acceptable time to restore a system outage, interrupted process, or other incident.

-• If a critical function stops (e.g., invoicing, production, or an IT system), the RTO sets how quickly it must be recovered to prevent unacceptable financial, operational, or customer impact.
+• If a critical function stops (e.g., production halts), the RTO defines how quickly it must be restored to avoid unacceptable impact.
+Recovery time is part of the total downtime (MDT – Mean Downtime).

-• Document archive – RTO 7 days (short outages are usually manageable for stored records).
+• Document archive – RTO 7 days (short outages are acceptable).

 • up to 24 hours